-The 'conclusions' (or other conditional requirements) issued by the SCEEP to the Project EIA must be reviewed to ensure that all construction, commissioning (from the Stage 1 positive conclusions) and operational (at stage 3) related conditions established are managed accordingly.
-Non-compliance with the SCEEP conclusions may result in a breach of legislation and permitting requirements.
+The 'conclusions' (or other conditional requirements) issued by State Committee on Ecology and Environmental Protection to the Project EIA must be reviewed to ensure that all construction, commissioning and operational related conditions established are managed accordingly.
+Non-compliance with the State Committee on Ecology and Environmental Protection conclusions may result in a breach of legislation and permitting requirements.
 The conclusions shall be maintained as part of the ESMS.